 Prerequisites

-For this lab, you need the following software :
+For this lab, you need the following software and hardware:

 Clone git project

-First of all, clone the git repo project.
+First of all, clone the git repository containing the Ansible playbook and templates.

 git clone git@github.com:gautric/ansible-raspberrypi.git